An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Number fields with small generators

-Theorem \ref{thm_VaaWid_app} is a direct application of Corollary \ref{cor_primes_families}, following the strategy of Vaaler and Widmer \cite[Thm.
-1.3]{VaaWid13}.
-Let $K/\Q$ be an extension of degree $n$.
-We recall the absolute multiplicative Weil height of an element $\al \in K$,
+For our second application, we turn to a question of whether all number fields have a ``small'' generator.
+Given a number field $K/\Q$ of degree $n$ (inside our fixed algebraic closure $\overline{\Q}$), one can ask for the element $\al \in K$ of smallest height $H(\al)$ such that $K = \Q(\al)$; here $H(\al)$ denotes the absolute multiplicative Weil height.
+Precisely, for an element $\al \in K$,

-in which $v$ runs over the places of $K$ and for each place $v$, $|\cdot |_v$ is the unique representative that either extends the Archimedean absolute value on $\Q$ or a $p$-adic absolute value on $\Q$, while $d_v = [K_v:\Q_v]$ denotes the local degree at $v$, where $K_v$ is the completion of $K$ with respect to $v$, and $\Q_v$ is the complection with respect to the place of $\Q$ lying below $v$.
+in which $v$ runs over the places of $K$ and for each place $v$, $|\cdot |_v$ is the unique representative that either extends the Archimedean absolute value on $\Q$ or a $p$-adic absolute value on $\Q$, while $d_v = [K_v:\Q_v]$ denotes the local degree at $v$.
+(By Northcott's theorem \cite[Thm.1]{Nor49}, there are finitely many elements in $K$ with height at most any fixed real number, and thus a generator of smallest height does exist.)